fantasycalendar/FoundryVTT-Sequencer/docs/crosshair.md

 - `Sequencer.Crosshair.CALLBACKS.INVALID_PLACEMENT` - Runs when the crosshair was attempted to be placed in an invalid location as a part of its `wallBehavior`
 - `Sequencer.Crosshair.CALLBACKS.PLACED` - Runs before the crosshair was placed - this can be interrupted by this function returning `false` (a false-y value does not interrupt it)
 - `Sequencer.Crosshair.CALLBACKS.CANCEL` - Runs before the crosshair's placement was cancelled by the user - this can be interrupted by this function returning `false` (a false-y value does not interrupt it)

+Crosshair callbacks tend to return the crosshair placeable object, which have a number of useful properties and functions:
+- `crosshair.updateCrosshair()` - method that accepts an object, similar to the config object above, to update the crosshair
+- `crosshair.isValid` - whether the crosshair is currently in a valid position
+- `crosshair.range` - the current range between the location object and the crosshair in grid units (only available if a location object has been set)

 ## CONST.GRID_SNAPPING_MODES